The U.S. sinks Iran's ships and slams its missile launchers as the war enters Day 5

 Fighting also engulfed Lebanon since Monday.
 After Hezbollah fired missiles into southern Israel, Israel launched retaliatory strikes that Lebanese health officials said killed 50 people and displaced thousands.

-In Israel, officials said Iranian strikes had killed 11 people.
-In Iran, the Red Crescent said at least 787 people were killed in strikes.
+In Israel, officials said Iranian strikes had killed 10 people.
+In Iran, the Health Ministry said more than 920 people were killed in strikes.
 The Pentagon said six U.S. service members were killed.

 President Trump said Tuesday the U.S. began striking Iran over the weekend because, he said, Iran was "going to attack first."